- Helping a Loved One or Family Member Get Intermittent Explosive Disorder Treatment at Millcreek Behavioral Health in Arkansas

 - Learning new skills

-All residents are required to complete all aspects of each phase in order to advance to the next phase in treatment.
-Some of the therapeutic methods that are used and some of the activities that residents will participate in as they advance through the program may include the following:
+All residents in our residential intermittent explosive disorder treatment program are required to complete all aspects of each phase in order to advance to the next phase in treatment.
+Some of the therapeutic methods that are used and some of the activities provided by our treatment facility that adolescents or teens will participate in as they advance through the program may include the following:

-Group therapy: Group therapy is held multiple times throughout the week.
+Group therapy: Group therapy is held at our treatment facility multiple times throughout the week.
 These sessions cover a wide range of topics, some of which may include coping skills, social skills, and behavior management tools.

-Recreational therapy: All of the children and adolescents in our programs will participate in recreational therapy, which includes participating in activities such as sports, social outings, adventure programs, creative arts, and leisure.
+Recreational therapy: All of the children and adolescents in our IED treatment center’s programs will participate in recreational therapy, which includes participating in activities such as sports, social outings, adventure programs, creative arts, and leisure.
 These activities are designed to aid in the development of appropriate social skills.

-Education: Every child and adolescent in our residential program will attend our fully accredited school program, which is held Monday through Friday.
-Every child is given his or her own distinct, individualized education plan based on his or her specific academic needs.
+Education: Every adolescent or teen in our treatment facility’s residential program in Arkansas will attend our fully accredited school program, which is held Monday through Friday.
+Every adolescent or teen is given their own distinct, individualized education plan based on their specific academic needs.

-Depending on the treatment track in which your child is enrolled, in addition to the presence of any other specific treatment needs, he or she may also participate in some or all of the following:
+Depending on the intermittent explosive disorder treatment track in which your adolescent or teen is enrolled, in addition to the presence of any other specific treatment needs, they may also participate in some or all of the following:

 - Individual therapy (provided on a weekly basis)